-CLINICAL REQUIREMENTS (HEALTH, CLEARANCES, CPR CERTIFICATION, LIABILITY INSURANCE, ETC.), CASTLEBRANCH PROFILE, AND ASSOCIATED FEES required by the clinical education site (ex: Covid vaccine, drug test).
+CLINICAL REQUIREMENTS (HEALTH, CLEARANCES, CPR CERTIFICATION, LIABILITY INSURANCE, ETC.), CASTLEBRANCH PROFILE, AND ASSOCIATED FEES that may be required by the clinical education site (ex: drug test).
 Exemptions for vaccines are between the clinical site and student, and exemptions may not be granted.
 If an exemption isn't granted, the student may not be able to complete clinical.
 Documentation of these health requirements need to be uploaded to the student's CastleBranch profile.
 Students are responsible for all fees associated with these health requirements.

-In addition to any health forms submitted to the University, Radiologic Science students, prior to entering clinical, must have: MMR vaccine, Chicken Pox vaccine, Hepatitis B vaccine, tuberculosis test (TB test), TDaP vaccine, flu vaccine, a physical examination (using a provided RADSC health form only), and any other medical tests that may be
+In addition to any health forms submitted to the University, Radiologic Science students, prior to entering clinical, must have: MMR vaccine, Chicken Pox vaccine, Hepatitis B vaccine, tuberculosis test, TDaP vaccine, flu vaccine, COVID-19 vaccine, a physical examination (using a provided RADSC health form only), and any other medical tests

 In addition to the above medical requirements, students must obtain abuse clearances, criminal background check and fingerprinting, CPR certification (see below), and professional liability insurance (see below).
 Many of the clinical sites also require drug testing.
-Student health insurance coverage is recommended/required and is the responsibility of the student.
+Student health insurance coverage is required and is the responsibility of the student.
 Students are considered guests at the clinical sites and are not covered by any employee benefits.
 Students are also responsible for any other requirements that may be requested by the clinical sites.
 Students are responsible for all fees associated with these requirements.

 These are requirements for all clinical education centers for admitted Radiologic Science students and must be completed prior to beginning the clinical internship courses.
-Students admitted to the Radiologic Science program must purchase a profile (approximately \$100) through CastleBranch.com.
+Students admitted to the Radiologic Science program must purchase a profile (approximately \$125) through CastleBranch.com.
 This is a onetime fee, and the profile is theirs for life.
 All completed requirements are uploaded to the profile and representatives at the clinical sites review them for compliance.
 Clinical education centers have the right to deny student placement at their facilities if a criminal record, positive drug test or other clinical site requirements are not in compliance.
 Inability to complete clinical education experiences will result in the inability to meet program objectives.
 It is the student's responsibility to keep all information up to date on CastleBranch.
 Many of the requirements must be updated yearly (TB test, flu vaccine, liability insurance) or every other year (CPR).
 Students are responsible for the associated fees.
 Clinical education centers have the right to deny student placement at their facilities if requirements are not updated on CastleBranch.

 In addition to these pre-clinical requirements, there are other requirements for clinical that the student is responsible to purchase.
 Students must wear a uniform to clinical and must always have lead markers to use at clinical.
-The student is also responsible for his/her own transportation to the clinical sites.